Pusher configuration

 In aeronautical and naval engineering, pusher configuration is the term used to describe a drivetrain of air- or watercraft with propulsion device(s) after the engine(s).
-This is in contrast to the more conventional tractor configuration, which places them in front.
+Amongst aircraft, the more conventional design is the tractor configuration, which places them in front.

 Though the term is most commonly applied to aircraft, its most ubiquitous propeller example is a common outboard motor for a small boat.

 “Pusher configuration” describes the specific (propeller or ducted fan) thrust device attached to a craft, either aerostats (airship) or aerodynes (aircraft, WIG, paramotor, rotorcraft) or others types such as hovercraft, airboats, and propeller-driven snowmobiles.